 (That Zaydan found support from Saddam is all the more interesting because Zaydan had orchestrated the attack at the instruction (p.
 235) of Saddam’s nemesis, Hafez al-Assad, another of his schemes to avert the danger of Israeli-Palestinian peace breaking out.)

 In July 1986, after a wave of bombings in Paris organized by the Iranian government, France expelled (p.
 57-61) the Mujahideen e-Khalq (MEK) as part of an arrangement whereby Tehran would cease-and-desist attacks against French targets, including calling off Hizballah in Lebanon.
-MEK is an Islamist-Leninist cult organization that was part of the broad base of Iranians who rose up to overthrow the Shah, before quickly falling afoul of the Islamic Republic.
+MEK is an Islamist-Leninist cult organization that was among the revolutionary groups that overthrew the Shah, before quickly falling afoul of the Islamic Republic.
 Fleeing Iran in 1981, MEK relocated to Iraq after its expulsion from France.
 MEK operated under Saddam’s protection and with his financial and other support right down to the end, and returned the favour by fighting on Saddam’s side during the Iran-Iraq War and mobilizing to help Saddam put down the Kurdish revolt in 1991.
 Maryam Rajavi, who leads MEK ostensibly jointly with her husband Massoud (who may or may not be alive), infamously told her troops: “Take the Kurds under your tanks, and save your bullets for the Iranian Revolutionary Guards.”
 MEK is particularly sensitive about its assistance to Saddam during the Kurdish uprising—and will send you apparently irrefutable evidence that this is untrue if they notice you mentioning it on social media.
 MEK has an influential phalanx of (paid) supporters these days to echo these talking points, but the fact remains: between 1997 and 2012, MEK was designated as a Foreign Terrorist Organizations by the State Department for, inter alia, killing several Americans in Iran in the 1970s and a terrorist attack in the U.S. in 1992.
 Even on the most cynical reading, MEK’s utility is minimal: the group has no standing inside Iran, is virulently rejected by Iran’s democratic opposition, and is infiltrated by the Iranian theocracy’s intelligence services to boot.

 In April 1993, Saddam tried to murder former President George H.W.
 Bush with a car bomb during his trip to Kuwait, using Wali al-Ghazali, who had taken part in the Shi’a uprising in March 1991, as a cut-out to give the regime plausible deniability.
 President Bill Clinton ordered airstrikes in retaliation.